 Heat will move quickly from inside the home to the steel studs in the walls.
 In addition to leaving you cold, thermal bridging can create black staining on the cold portions of the walls.”
 This means higher heating and air conditioning bills as well.

 One effective way for a homeowner can counteract these problems is to wrap insulation board around the steel beams themselves, in addition to the insulation typically placed between studs.
+Of course cavity wall insulation is energy efficiency and cost saving make it very popular.

 Another option for building with a steel frame: “many construction companies offer hybrid steel/wood buildings, which take advantage of the strength, durability and support benefits offered by steel, paired with the insulatory properties of wood.”